dcsjzh/OnlineHM/README.md

 ## Datasets
 - Folder "dataset": contains datasets as introduced above.
+- Note: Some datasets (weather and Anti-Cor_3_1000000) are larger than 25M which are not permitted to upload.
+We are glad to share them on request.

 ## Useful tools
 - Files "src/IOUtil.h" and "src/IOUtil.cpp": are used to load the datasets.